hannahmcg/hannahmcg/README.md

 - 👋 Hi, I’m @hannahmcg
-- I'm the original creator of this repository!
 - I majored in Cognitive Science and Economics at UC Berkeley.
 - Email me at hannahhmcgowan@gmail.com if you'd like to reach me!